-There are many traditions as for why the Feast of Trumpets is now the head of the year but none of them is biblical whatsoever.
+There are many traditions as for why the Feast of Trumpets is now the head of the year, but none of them are Biblical whatsoever.

-I believe that God id using Israel and the Church as the 2 silver trumpets calling for the attention of the world and preparing those that are willing to repent to get ready for their journey to the real Promised Land – The presence of the Lord!
+I believe that God is using Israel and the Church as the two silver trumpets calling for the attention of the world and preparing those that are willing to repent to get ready for their journey to the real Promised Land – The presence of the Lord!

 Are you a trumpet?
 Are you living like one?
 Do people see in you the need for them to change?

 “….For if the trumpet makes an uncertain sound, who will prepare for battle?…” (1 Corinthians 14:8)

 We are to be ready soon to our journey to our Promised Land.
 A very short, yet most awaited one – the Rapture.
 Indeed the trumpets are sounding!
 Can you hear them?